 The wind dropped, so tables were set up outside the large and elegant shed that was our conference centre and the serious networking began.
-In between courses the Inaugural RAR Journalist's Award went to John Highfield for his consistent and courageous coverage of refugee issues.
-Bruce Haig presented each of the Mudgee Hazaras with a gift to mark the end of Eid [Ramadam].
+In between courses the RAR's Inaugural Journalist's Award went to John Highfield for his consistent and courageous coverage of refugee issues.
+Bruce Haigh presented each of the Mudgee Hazaras with a gift to mark the end of Eid [Ramadan].
 A lovely night.

 Anne Coombs announced the winner of this year's TAMPA HUMAN RIGHTS AWARD.
 It went to Mount Isa City Council "for displaying moral leadership in the community by creating a welcoming environment for refugees and promoting the benefits of cultural diversity."